glondu/belenios/doc/nspawn/README.md

-The `belenios-stage1.sh` script (which must be run as root) takes a directory as argument and bootstraps in it a Debian distribution with the appropriate prerequisites, and runs `opam-bootstrap.sh` inside it.
+The `belenios-stage1.sh` script (which must be run as root) takes a directory as argument and bootstraps in it a Debian distribution with the appropriate prerequisites and creates a user `belenios`.

 One can log into the resulting environment with the command:

     systemd-nspawn --directory=/path/to/development/environment --user=belenios

-To work on Belenios inside this environment, one must source the `/home/belenios/opam-env.sh` file.
-One can then clone Belenios sources (they are expected in `/home/belenios/belenios`), and build them using `make build-release-server` (or `make build-debug-server`).
+To work on Belenios inside this environment, the first time, you must:
+- clone Belenios sources (in `/home/belenios/belenios`)
+- go to `/home/belenios/belenios`
+- run `BELENIOS_OPAM_INIT_ARGS=--disable-sandboxing ./opam-bootstrap.sh`

+Then, each time you want to build, you must:
+- go to `/home/belenios/belenios`
+- run `. ./env.sh`
+- run `make build-release-server` (or `make build-debug-server`).

 Building the deployment environment